Manuel Inácio Martins Pamplona Corte Real, 1st Count of Subserra

-Manuel Inácio Martins Pamplona Corte Real, 1st Count of Subserra (Angra do Heroismo; 3 July 1760 - Elvas; 16 October 1832) was a Portuguese nobleman and politician.
+D. Manuel Inácio Martins Pamplona Corte Real, 1st Count of Subserra (3 July 1760 – 16 October 1832) was a Portuguese nobleman and politician.

 Early life

 Manuel Inácio Martins Pamplona Corte Real was born in Angra do Heroismo on Terceira Island in the Azores archipelago in Portugal on July 3, 1760 to André Diogo Martins Pamplona Corte Real and Josefa Jacinta Merens de Távora.
 Some doubts remain about his age as he apparently claimed to be younger than he was in order to enhance his promotion prospects in France.
 As a child he was sent from the Azores to the Royal College of Nobles in Lisbon, but when he arrived there he found it closed for reorganization and went instead to the Royal College of Mafra.
 While in Mafra he had contact with Prince D. João, the future King D. João VI.
 He then moved to the Faculty of Mathematics of the University of Coimbra.
 After Coimbra he decided to adopt a military career, enlisting as an officer in the Cavalry Regiment of Santarém at a relatively advanced age for the time.
 He later served in the Russian and French armies, achieving the rank of General in both Portugal and France and becoming a naturalized French citizen.
 He was given the title of Baron de Pamplona by Louis XVIII.